Andre-Pham/Yonder/temp/weapons/prompts.md

 Finally, let's finish off with healthRestoration.
 We'll do 5 of these.
 These can have a divine holy theme if appropriate.
 Make sure to not base any of them off traditionally damaging weapons.
 These should be comprised solely of amulets, staffs, tomes, sceptres, charms, runes, and unique ideas like pixie dust, "emerald grace", and stuff like that.
+Don't use pixie dust and "emerald grace" directly, though, I've already added those.